 Utils API¶

 stackops.utils is the shared-library layer that most downstream code imports directly.
-It contains environment discovery, IO and path helpers, schedulers and caches, interactive selection utilities, notification helpers, and the script-generation functions that feed the cluster and installer layers.
+It contains environment discovery, IO and path helpers, schedulers and caches, interactive selection utilities, notification helpers, installer runtime helpers, and the script-generation functions that feed the cluster and remote layers.

 Topics in this section¶